Yashirathore11/scientific_calci/README.md

 # scientific_calci
-It's a Scientific Calculator with attractive GUI and additional 12 Conversions Features .
+It's a Scientific Calculator with attractive GUI and additional 12 Conversions Feature .